yongjhih/pepk/README.md

 ## Usage

 Use the command below to run the tool, which will export and encrypt your private key and its public certificate.
-Ensure that you replace the arguments highlighted in bold.
+Ensure that you replace the arguments.
 Then enter your store and key passwords when prompted.

 Using [installed](#installation) pepk.jar